People make common resume and LinkedIn mistakes all the time — here’s how to avoid them.

 Wrong: I love journalism.
 It gives me the opportunity to explore my passions.

-Correct: Professional journalist with experience delivering local news through diligent research, systematic interviews and focus on truth and objectivity.
+Right: Professional journalist with experience delivering local news through diligent research and systematic interviews with a focus on truth and objectivity.

-Salary negotiation is always is a tedious part of the employment process.
-But it has no place on a resume or LinkedIn profile.
+Salary negotiation is always is a tedious part of the employment process, but it has no place on a resume or LinkedIn profile.
 Never post your salary expectations online or say you expect a certain amount.
 Not only does this put you below candidates asking for less money, it gives the hiring manager the upper hand at the negotiation table.
 Plus, it's no one's business what you make or want to make.
 Let the recruiter or hiring manager approach you regarding this matter either during or after the interview.

 Saying your salary is negotiable is another big mistake.
-Consider this the same as above – It’s no one's business what you want to earn until they interview you.
+Consider this the same as above — it's no one's business what you want to earn until they interview you.
 Plus, it makes you come across as a little desperate.
 Instead of focusing on salary at this point, focus on your qualifications.
 Show the recruiters you are worth what they are willing to pay.
-A little research doesn't hurt either.
-Brush up on salary, benefits and other perks of the role you're seeking using a site like Glassdoor.
+A little research doesn't hurt either; brush up on salary, benefits, and other perks of the role you're seeking using a site like Glassdoor.

-Avoiding these mistakes is important.
-They can either make or break your chances for opportunities.
+Avoiding these mistakes is important because they can either make or break your chances for opportunities.
 Keeping your LinkedIn account active and your resume updated is also important.
-Spend at least one hour each week posting news, updating your information, connecting with colleagues and researching the industry on LinkedIn.
+Spend at least one hour each week posting news, updating your information, connecting with colleagues, and researching your industry on LinkedIn.
 For your resume, spend at least one to two hours hour each month looking at areas on your resume in need of improvement.
-You may receive a reward or promotion.
-Or your department may pay for a seminar at the local university.
+For example, you may receive a reward or promotion, or your department may pay for a seminar at the local university.
 Just remember these Linkedin profile and resume tips when you update as well.

 Photo credit: Alex Proimos/Flickr